-- The command position (either bridge or engine control room) - Stop command, when the fuel regulating lever is set to stop position - Ahead, if the ahead direction is selected on the control panel - Astern, if the astern direction is selected on the control panel - Start blocked, if one or more of the following is activated: - Turning Gear engaged - Engine emergency stop activated - Engine shut down activated - Indication that the fuel pump reversing mechanism is in either the ahead or astern position.
+- The command position (either bridge or engine control room) - Stop command, when the fuel regulating lever is set to stop position - Ahead, if the ahead direction is selected on the control panel - Astern, if the astern direction is selected on the control panel - Start blocked, if one or more of the following is activated: - Turning Gear engaged

-- Indication that the slow turning operation has been selected.
+- Engine emergency stop activated - Engine shut down activated - Indication that the slow turning operation has been selected.
 This will delay the normal start of the engine, but ensures that cylinder damage is prevented from possible water ingress. - Indication that the start command is active.
-This will activate the pneumatic valves within the manoeuvring system and should result in a successful engine start. - Indication that a repeat start command has been initiated by the ME control system.
+This will activate the pneumatic valves within the manoeuvring system and should result in a successful engine start.

+- Indication that a repeat start command has been initiated by the ME control system.
 A repeat start will be automatically activated if the main engine speed does not reach the start level RPM within a preset time.
 After three attempts the system will trip, producing a start failure alarm. - Indication of fuel off - Indication of direction of propeller rotation.

-In addition to the main mimic diagram there are also a "pop-up" menu that provide additional information about the control state, activated by placing the cursor over AC CONTROL STATE and clicking.
+For the desktop simulators, there is, in addition to the main mimic diagram there is also a "pop-up" menu that provides additional information about the control state, activated by placing the cursor over AC CONTROL STATE and clicking.